St John's Cathedral (Brisbane): First stage

 The first stage of construction began in 1906 and took four years to complete.
 This included the chancel, sanctuary and ambulatory, the quire and its aisles, the transepts and crossing, the Lady Chapel to the liturgical north of the quire, the double aisles and the first bay of the nave.
 This first stage was consecrated as the Anglican Cathedral of St John the Evangelist on Friday 28 October 1910.
 (The building was re-consecrated after each stage of its construction.)

 Second stage

-After the Second World War money was raised in the hope of completing the cathedral as a war memorial.
+After World War II money was raised in the hope of completing the cathedral as a war memorial.
 In 1947, Field-Marshal Viscount Montgomery of Alamein laid a foundation stone for a further two bays of the nave, but construction ceased after the laying of the foundations.

 In 1965 the second stage was commenced.
 Work on the second stage proceeded for a further four years and consisted of the laying of foundations for the extensions, a two-bay extension to the nave and demolition and removal of the temporary west wall.